-Mouthy Money editor Edmund Greaves looks at what could happen to mortgages this year, as he ponders his low rate expiring in two years time.
+Mouthy Money editor Edmund Greaves looks at what could happen to mortgages this year, as he ponders his low rate expiring in two year’s time.

 I also made the decision to lock us in for five years.
-At the time I remember there was an inkling that inflation was about to go – well – a bit mental, but soaring rates were not yet a major issue.
+At the time I remember there was an inkling that inflation was about to go – well – a bit crazy, but soaring rates were not yet a major issue.

 Fast forward to 2025 and things are pretty different.
 Inflation has surged and subsided, but rates are still much higher.